The 2021 Courthouse Lighting Ceremony is Tuesday, Nov. 23rd at 7 p.m. where we will honor Pueblo's

 Each year the Pueblo County Courthouse is outfitted with

 many Christmas decorations.
-This includes a 17-foot
+This includes several 17-foot

 log reindeer, dozens of alpine trees, and a

-35-foot tree in the Rotunda.
+beautiful tree in the Rotunda.
 To check out the story behind

 the decorations please click on the decorations tab on this site.